LongchaoDa/LongchaoHere/_pages/about.md

 Hey there, I'm a Ph.D. student at the Computer Science Department, Arizona State University under the supervision of [Professor.
 Hua Wei.](https://www.public.asu.edu/~hwei27/index.html).
 Generally, I'm dedicated to the study of LLMs, Reinforcement Learning, Data Mining, and Trustworthy Policy Evaluation & Deployment.

-"AI should serve for the real world problems. --- Andrew Ng" <br>
+"AI should serve for the real world problems. --- Andrew Ng"

+<br> I have been working on LLMs & Foundation Models and Trustworthiness from following aspects: <br>

+**1) augmented LLM agent for domain specific tasks with tool embodiment**, <br>
+**2) linguistics entailment informed LLM reasoning uncertainty quantification**, <br>
+**3) trustworthy LLM with RAG enhanced evidential answering**, <br>
+**4) free-form text segmentation for Medical Images, Landuse segmentation on Satellite Images - ongoing**. <br>

-Push a step forward towards more deployable policy learning has been my consistent research interest.
+<br> Push a step forward towards more deployable policy learning has also been my consistent research interest.
 My previous work is trying to achieve it from: <br>

 **1) designing more realistic simulations**, <br>
 **2) grounding the sim-to-real transition gaps**, <br>
 **3) conducting more comprehensive policy evaluations prior to deployment**. <br>